 At-Home Preschool Materials

-I know it can be overwhelming thinking of all the things you’ll need to teach your preschooler.
+I know it can be overwhelming thinking of all the things you might need for your preschooler.
 So, I’ve created a list of the most basic things that you might need for your at-home preschool time.
 Here are my suggestions (I may get commissions for purchases made through links in this post):

 Done-For-You Preschool Resources